Whether your home is a brand-new build or a 100-year-old Tudor, the roof is one of the most important structural elements of the house.

-- Residential contractors have the expertise to handle every aspect of the job.
+- Residential roofing contractors have the expertise to handle every aspect of the job.
 They are prepared for the unexpected and know how to handle any problem that may arise.

-- Typically, a full, professional, roof replacement is completed within one or two days.
+- Typically, a full professional roof replacement is completed within one or two days.
 If you attempt this job on your own, you could spend a full week or longer on your roof.

 What To Consider While Installing a New Roof?

 Getting a new roof is like a facelift for your home.
 But oftentimes homeowners don’t know what to look for while installing a new roof.

 - Timeframe – Keep in mind the installation time.
 Asphalt shingles usually take one to two days and materials like slate can take up to a week.
 While you can stay in your home during the installation process, the noise can be a disruption.
 It is important to get a clear estimate from your roofing contractor so you can plan accordingly.

 - Busy Season – The busy season for roofing contractors is in the summer.
 If you suspect you may need a new roof, get it inspected as early as you can to get on the schedule.
 Otherwise, you may be waiting months.

 - Inspection – We recommend having a professional roofer perform an inspection once a year on your roof.
 Most of the time roof inspections are not free but some roofers may provide a free estimate.
 The national average is around $350.
 The right roofing company will give you the exact estimate depending on your roof.
 Make sure to contact your roofing company for an estimate.